uzergit/Buzzheavier-Client/README.md

 All files are hosted on [buzzheavier.com](https://buzzheavier.com).
-You can create an account or log into an account on their [Login/Signup page](https://buzzheavier.com/login) After that you can get your Account id in https://buzzheavier.com/settings **Do note i do not log anything**
+You can create an account or log into an account on their [Login/Signup page](https://buzzheavier.com/login) After that you can get your Account ID in https://buzzheavier.com/settings

+**Do note i do NOT log anything**

 **Disclaimer:** Files expire after 15 days.
 Each download adds 3 extra days (up to a maximum of 45 days).
 If a file is downloaded more than 15 times within 45 days, it will remain available indefinitely.